flomotlik/help/_posts/setup/2011-12-05-Continuous-Deployment.markdown

 This whole process takes only a couple of minutes and makes sure we deliver new features, bug fixes or small improvements as fast and safe as we can.

 The Railsonfire gem helps you with setting up a very basic form of this workflow.
 Give it a try and tell us your thoughts about continuous deployment and how best to use it.

-If you have any more questions send us a tweet to [@Railsonfire](http://twitter.com/Railsonfire) or an email to [flo@railsonfire.com](mailto:flo@railsonfire.com).
-The chat window in the lower right corner of our Site is also there for you